DEV Community

 The variables v1 and v2 refer to the same dictionary unless copied as shown below:

-• is keyword can check if v1 and v2 refer to the same dictionary.
+• is keyword or is and not keyword can check if v1 and v2 refer or don't refer to the same dictionary respectively.

 Enter fullscreen mode Exit fullscreen mode